* Germany in political crisis after coalition talks collapse

 Some in the SPD, however, are now urging party leader Martin Schulz to reconsider, a view echoed on Thursday by Volker Kauder, leader of Merkel's conservative parliamentary group in the Bundestag lower house of parliament.

-"It's my wish that the current partners in the coalition government can get together again," Kauder told Suedwest Presse newspaper.
+"It's my wish that the current partners in the coalition government can get together again," Kauder told the regional Suedwest Presse newspaper referring to the SPD and the conservatives.

 Schulz is due to meet President Frank-Walter Steinmeier, a former SPD lawmaker and foreign minister, at 1400 GMT.
 Steinmeier is trying to help facilitate a coalition government and avoid fresh elections.

-Changing course and teaming up with Merkel's conservatives again could require a change of leadership at the SPD - an outcome unlikely before a party conference on Dec.
+Schulz is then expected to consult senior party members at the SPD's Berlin headquarters.
+Changing course and teaming up with Merkel's conservatives again could require a change of leadership at the SPD - an outcome unlikely before, at least, a party conference on Dec.
 7-9.

 Kauder said Germany needed a government to provide leadership in Europe.